 If you’ve been thinking about getting a Rhinoplasty (nose job), then you’ve probably come across the term “cartilage rhinoplasty” or “cartilage graft nose job” or something similar during your search.
 So, what is cartilage graft rhinoplasty?
-The short answer is that cartilage graft rhinoplasty is a surgical procedure performed to enhance the shape of the nose with cartilage grafts, also known as malleable tissue.
-This tissue is harvested from either the ears (auricular), ribs (costal), or nasal septum (septal).
-And, is a common technique used in augmentation rhinoplasty.
+The short answer is that cartilage graft rhinoplasty is a surgical procedure that helps enhance the shape of the nose with cartilage grafts, also known as malleable tissue.
+The surgeon will harvest this tissue from either the ears (auricular), ribs (costal), or nasal septum (septal).
+It is also a common technique in augmentation rhinoplasty.